stevegrunwell/taking-the-web-offline/slides/ydn-db.md

-##  ydn.db
+## YDN-DB

-* Library to simplify the API, regardless of the storage engine used
+* Library to simplify the API, regardless of the storage engine used:
 	* <!-- .element: class="fragment" --> Uses `IndexedDB` where available
 	* <!-- .element: class="fragment" --> WebSQL on browsers that don't support `IndexedDB`
 	* <!-- .element: class="fragment" --> `LocalStorage` as a final fallback